 Technical surfaces are often polished in a time-consuming and cost-intensive process in order to fulfill specified surface characteristics.
 Blasting, in contrast, enables the rapid and cost-effective structuring of surfaces or the targeted introduction of lubrication pockets that support a hydrodynamic lubricant-film formation in order to minimize friction and wear.
 Furthermore, shot-blasted surfaces improve the layer bonding of physical vapor deposition (PVD) or plasma-assisted chemical vapor deposition (PACVD) coatings.
 Applied structures can be preserved through wear-resistant hard-material coatings and can therefore be utilized more durably on tools and components.

 Various analysis methods serve the determination of the roughness and topography of the surface.
-At the Fraunhofer IST, a comprehensive range of measurement technology is available for describing the surface.
-This includes several tactile and optical measuring procedures as well as light microscopy and scanning electron microscopy (SEM) with integrated elemental analysis (EDX).
+At the Fraunhofer IST, a comprehensive range of measuring technologies is available for surface measurement.
+This includes tactile and optical measuring methods, confocal laser and light microscopy or scanning electron microscopy (SEM) with integrated elemental analysis (EDX).

 Shot-blasting is an environmentally friendly, cost-effective and economical process.
 Furthermore, it can be easily automated and integrated into the workflows of series production.
 Shot blasting is used to clean surfaces or to specifically create a desired surface topography.
 By means of differing blasting techniques, such as pressure and injector blasting, surfaces can be leveled and structured.
 Widely varying mineral, metallic and biological blasting materials in graded grain sizes are thereby utilized.
 The blasting media each have their own specific advantages and can be selected in accordance with the application at hand.
 A distinction can hereby be made between abrasive blasting media, such as silicon carbide, and gentle blasting media, such as glass beads.